merv1n34k/HexaPaper/README.md

 # HexaPaper

-A super simple python script that creates a **proper** hexagonal paper, which is, IMHO, super useful for organic chemistry class (but you are free to use it elsewhere ;) ).
+A super simple python script that creates a **proper** hexagonal paper (see example.pdf), which is, IMHO, super useful for organic chemistry class, but you are free to use it elsewhere ;).
 Moreover, the script provides an option to draw help lines, which are rather helpful than distracting.

 ## Requirements